 This resource is part of the Museum Snapshot collection - a collection of smaller resources perfect for starters, plenaries or spare moments to explore something fascinating.

-She was buried close to the legionary fortress in Roman York, which suggests this young woman may have been the wife or daughter of one of Eboracum’s high-ranking military officials (Eboracum was the Roman name for York).
+The Ivory Bangle Lady was buried close to the legionary fortress in Roman York, which suggests this young woman may have been the wife or daughter of one of Eboracum’s high-ranking military officials (Eboracum was the Roman name for York).
 However, although she may have lived a wealthy and luxurious life, it was short.
-This woman was not even 20 when she died.
-Scientists examining her skeleton think she may have died because her body couldn't fight off infections and she also had blood circulation problems.
+This woman was between 18 - 23 when she died.
+We cannot tell what caused her death, but that is not unusual as many diseases leave no trace on the skeleton.

 Young person's response to this object